 Swimming is also another form of resistance exercise and works all muscles groups in a safe way that is unlike to cause damage to your muscles, unlike lifting heavy weights in the gym.

 Hand weights, dumbbells or even improvising with bags of sugar of empty plastic milk bottles filled with water, all provide good options for weights.

 Read our blog 'Exercise And Periods: Why More Research Is Needed'.

 Ensuring that you maintain a diet that contains the full range of food groups (carbohydrates, protein, fruit and vegetables, some fat), will support hormone health.
 Amounts will vary according to individual in terms of body composition and energy demands.

 As we are individuals, a one size fits all approach is unlikely to be helpful.
 This applies in terms of personalised medicine and also in terms of lifestyle approaches to optimising your health (5).
 Luckily, this is where we can help.
 We want to support women in gaining a better understanding of their hormone health and empower them to make the changes they need to improve overall physical and mental wellbeing.

-We will soon be launching a new, innovative female hormone mapping product which will give you the personalised insights you need to make these informed lifestyle choices.
-Learn more and sign up now to be the first to know when the product launches.
+We have launched the next generation in female hormone blood tests, Female Hormone Mapping, which will give you the personalised insights you need to make these informed lifestyle choices.

 Female hormones influence all aspects of women’s health, not just reproduction and fertility, so it’s important to understand how your hormones play a role in overall health.
 By understanding the role of hormones within the body you can make the right lifestyle choices to support a healthy endocrine system.